bluemonkey1130/everylayout/README.md

     </section>
 </article>
 ```
-Some of these layouts have modifiers classes to adjust the ratios of the column structure
+Some of these layouts have modifier classes to adjust the ratios of the column structure
 ```html
 <article class="grid-row">
     <section class="grid-layout has-two-columns">